Sultry Eye In Silver, Black, Touch Of Gold or Pink Eye shadow

 Next, apply in the crease and outer "V" of the eye using Drama Queen, bringing it down just a touch into the lower lash line, be sure to smudge and blend into your silver shade for a lovely smoky finish.

-Now apply a nice thin line of Opal Essence to the lower lash line, gently blending into the inner and outer corner of the eyes.
+Now apply a nice thin line of either Tuscan sun or Opal Essence to the lower lash line, gently blending into the inner and outer corner of the eyes.
 The reason for doing this is to prevent under-eye circles from being created or made to look worse.
 Since under-eye circles appear bluish gray naturally, then you never want to line the lower lashes using a gray shade.

 On the brow bone you can go with Cream Latte for a neutral highlighter, keeping the emphasis directly on the eyes, or use one of our brow bone alternative suggestions for really playing up the intensity of the gorgeous silver mineral eyeshadow shades.